Culture & Art Galleries in Beverly Hills

 Located on Wilshire Boulevard, the Academy of Motion Picture Arts and Sciences features a Grand Lobby Gallery which is free and open to the public.
 Visit the lobby to view rotating art exhibits such as collections of rare, vintage movie posters.
 This Academy building is where the nominations for the Academy Awards are announced each year.
 Screenings happen throughout the year for members and their guests in the building's 1,012-seat, state-of the-art Samuel Goldwyn Theater and its 67-seat screening room.

 Some of the biggest names in contemporary and fine art can be found in Beverly Hills.
-Galleries in the city include UTA Artist Space, Gagosian Gallery, Galerie Michael, Denis Bloch Fine Art Gallery, and Mouche Gallery.
+Galleries in the city include UTA Artist Space, Gagosian Gallery, Galerie Michael, Denis Bloch Fine Art Gallery and Winn Slavin Fine Art.
 Renoir, Warhol, Picasso and Dali can all be found on gallery walls around the city.
 Legends of the art world Richard Serra, Richard Prince, Jeff Koons and Frank Gehry have all been shown at Gagosian Gallery, all in just one year alone.

-More than 60 public art pieces can be seen throughout the city with notable works including Hymn of Life: Tulips by Yayoi Kusama in Beverly Gardens Park and The Swan by Jack Zajac on Camden Drive.
-Pieces most recently added to the City’s collection include Twins by Richard Sera and IO by Carol Bove.
+More than 60 public art pieces can be seen throughout the city with notable works including “Peace and Love” by Beverly Hills resident, Ringo Starr, and The Swan by Jack Zajac on Camden Drive.
+Pieces most recently added to the City’s collection include Iron Root by Ai Weiwei and IO by Carol Bove.

-Take a quick tour through Beverly Gardens Park, between Rodeo and Rexford Drives to see many significant pieces up close, such as Erratic and Endless.
-Erratic, a 15-foot wide stainless steel sculpture by Roxy Paine symbolizes a glacier's path as it is carried hundreds of miles from its origin over time while Endless by Jaume Plensa was created by fusing together steel letters from eight different languages and molding the piece into the shape of a seated human.
+Take a pleasant jaunt through Beverly Gardens Park, between Rodeo and Rexford Drives, to see many significant pieces up close, such as Erratic and Endless V. Erratic, a 15-foot wide stainless steel sculpture by Roxy Paine symbolizes a glacier's path as it is carried hundreds of miles from its origin over time while, Endless V by Jaume Plensa was created by fusing together steel letters from eight different languages and molding the piece into the shape of a seated human.

 Rodeo Drive Walk of Style